 Tesla balks at touch screen recall, US agency takes action

-DETROIT (AP) — Tesla Inc. is balking at recalling about 159,000 vehicles with potentially defective touch screens, so U.S. safety regulators are moving to force the company to take action.
+Tesla is balking at recalling about 159,000 vehicles with potentially defective touch screens, so US safety regulators are moving to force the company to take action.

 The National Highway Traffic Safety Administration on Wednesday sent a letter to Tesla saying it has tentatively determined that the screens are defective and pose a safety risk because they can cause backup cameras to go dark and defrosters to malfunction.